8 Best Beaches In Kenya To Relax And Unwind

 Diani Beach is one of the most beautiful beaches in Kenya.
 It holds the title of the most visited beach in Kenya, drawing a significant number of tourists annually.
 Situated merely a mile south of Tiwi Beach, Diani is easily reached from Mombasa and offers a wealth of amenities and well-developed infrastructure for its visitors.

 Diani is long, white, and wide, and it is surrounded by coconut palms.
 Coral reefs shield the beach from strong waves, making it the ideal place to swim, float, or snorkel.
-You can also expect plenty of great bars and restaurants in the area, not to mention an abundance of beachfront resorts.
+You can also expect plenty of great bars and restaurants in the area, not to mention an abundance of beachfront resorts, making it a top choice for luxury holidays Kenya.

 Diani Beach holds the title of the most visited beach in Kenya